YP-Learning/LetUs-C/src/Ch4-More-Complex-Decision-Making/E/README.md

 b.
 Write a program using contitional operators to determine whether a year entered through the keyboard is a leap year or not. [solution](./b.c)

 c.
 Write a program to find the greatest of the three numbers entered through the keyboard.
 Use conditional operators. [solution](./c.c)

+d.
+Write a program to recieve value of an angle in degrees and check whether the sum of squares of sine and cosine is equal to `1`. [solution](./d.c)